javascript-tutorial/en.javascript.info/9-regular-expressions/17-regexp-methods/article.md

 alert( '12-34-56'.replace( *!*/-/g*/!*, ":" ) )  // 12:34:56
 ```

 The second argument is a replacement string.
-We can use special character in it:
+We can use special characters in it:

 | Symbols | Action in the replacement string |
 |--------|--------|